Free Walking Tour of Renaissance Copenhagen

 Description

-At the designated time, meet your professional English-speaking guide in Hojbro Plads, next to the equestrian statue of Absalon.
-Learn about this warrior-bishop, the founder of Copenhagen.
+At the designated time, you'll meet your professional English-speaking guide at Hojbro Plads, next to the equestrian statue of Absalon, the founder of Copenhagen.
+You will explore the surrounding streets, reaching the Church of Our Lady, Copenhagen's cathedral, with its Neoclassical-style facade completed in 1825.

-A short ten-minute walk from the tower leads you to Rosenborg Castle, a Dutch Renaissance-style palace built in the early 1600s as a summer residence for the Danish royal family.
-The castle is located within the "Kongens Have" or King's Garden, the city's oldest park.
+A short ten-minute walk from the tower is Rosenborg Castle, a Dutch Renaissance-style palace built in the early 1600s as a summer residence for the Danish royal family.
+It is located within the King's Garden, Copenhagen's oldest park.

-Your walking tour concludes at Torvehallerne market after a total of 1.5 hours, featuring various food stalls and a highlight of Danish pastries popular since the Renaissance era.
+Your walking tour concludes at Torvehallerne market after 1.5 hours, featuring a variety of food stalls, including Danish pastries that date back to the Renaissance era.

 Important information